ufs-community/land-DA_workflow/docs/source/Model.rst

    Specifies the restart directory.

 ``timestep_seconds``
-   Specifies the timestep in seconds.
+   Specifies the land model timestep in seconds.

 ``simulation_start``
    Specifies the simulation start time.
 The form is ``YYYY-MM-DD HH:MM:SS``, where